Is Chapter 7 Bankruptcy the Right Option for You?

 Even if you qualify for Chapter 7, paying creditors in a Chapter 13 repayment plan may be a better alternative.
 This is especially true if most debt is ineligible for discharge or you will lose valuable property.

-Chapter 13 allows you to keep property.
-It requires you to repay unsecured creditors an amount that is at least the value of non-exempt property.
+Chapter 13 allows you to keep the property.
+It requires you to repay unsecured creditors an amount that is at least the value of nonexempt property.
 While most debts are ineligible for discharge, certain debts, such as debts created from paying non-dischargeable tax debt, are eligible for discharge under Chapter 13.

-Don't File If: You Are a Business and You Want to Stay in Operation
+Don't File If: You Are a Business and You Want To Stay in Operation

-Debtors engaged in business (including corporations, partnerships, and sole proprietorships) may prefer to remain in business and avoid liquidation.
+Debtors engaged in business, including corporations, partnerships, and sole proprietorships, may prefer to remain in business and avoid liquidation.

 Such debtors should consider filing a petition under Chapter 11 of the Bankruptcy Code.
 Under Chapter 11, you do not avoid bankruptcy but may seek an adjustment of debts.